rodrihgh/rodrihgh.github.io/_pages/research.md

 ---

-My research interests include machine learning, signal processing and information theory, specially in application to radar and wireless communication.
+My research interests include machine learning, signal processing and information theory, especially in application to radar and wireless communication.

-Ever since I started my PhD, I have been lucky enough to carry out my research alongside leading companies in the technology and telecommunication sectors, such as [Ericsson](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/germany/eurolab), [Nokia](https://www.nokia.com/bell-labs/about/locations/stuttgart-germany/),
+Ever since the beginning of my career, I have been lucky enough to carry out my research alongside leading companies in the technology and telecommunication sectors, such as [Ericsson](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/germany/eurolab), [Nokia](https://www.nokia.com/bell-labs/about/locations/stuttgart-germany/),